alesantuz/musclesyneRgies/README.md

 # Quick instructions to run the script
 - [Download R](https://cran.r-project.org/mirrors.html) and install
 - [Download RStudio](https://rstudio.com/products/rstudio/download/) and install
-- Branch this project or, if you are new to GitHub, you can have a look at [this tutorial page](https://r-bio.github.io/intro-git-rstudio/) or manually download the script "muscle_synergies.R" and the two data sets "CYCLE_TIMES.RData" and "RAW_EMG.RData"
+- Branch this project or, if you are new to GitHub, you can have a look at [this tutorial page](https://r-bio.github.io/intro-git-rstudio/) or manually download the repository
-- Open "muscle_synergies.R" with RStudio
+- Open "musclesyneRgies.Rproj" with RStudio
-- Run the script with "Source" or "Ctrl+Shift+S" (Windows and Linux users) or "Cmd+Shift+S" (Mac users).
+- Fro within the project, open the script "muscle_synergies.R" and run it with "Source" or "Ctrl+Shift+S" (Windows and Linux users) or "Cmd+Shift+S" (Mac users).

 The code produces some diagnostic messages that will guide you through the process of:
 - Raw EMG filtering and normalization (STEP 1/4)